 But this pales in comparison to its market dominant position of the 1990s.

-Apple, on the other hand, has flown in completely the opposite direction.
+During this time, Apple, on the other hand, had flown in completely the opposite direction.
 It has taken its customers from the iPod to iPhone to iPad.
 Microsoft has seen some success with its Xbox, but contrast and compare to Apple’s successes.

 Let’s first take a look at Apple: